-Cases of myopathy have been reported in patients treated with ZYTIGA.
-Some patients had rhabdomyolysis with renal failure.
-Most cases developed within the first month of treatment and recovered after ZYTIGA withdrawal.
+Cases of myopathy and rhabdomyolysis have been reported in patients treated with ZYTIGA.
+Most cases developed within the first 6 months of treatment and recovered after ZYTIGA withdrawal.
 Caution is recommended in patients concomitantly treated with medicinal products known to be associated with myopathy/rhabdomyolysis.